gambio/store-module-skeleton/README.md

 - **GXModules/XYZ/Skeleton/Admin/Controllers/SkeletonModuleController.inc.php** - Controller for managing and rendering the module pages.
 - **GXModules/XYZ/Skeleton/Admin/Menu/menu_skeleton.xml** - Menu configuration for the module.
 - **GXModules/XYZ/Skeleton/Admin/Styles/skeleton_module.css** - CSS asset file for the module.

+# Receipt file
+To register and use the module in the Gambio Store, the module must have a receipt file that is used as an identifier.
+The file must be located in the version_info folder at the root of the module's repository.
+The file name must be the value for the shopIdentifier field in the store.json file.
+The file name can be any, but for convenience it is desirable to use the following sample; {module_name}-{version}.php, e.g. store_module_skeleton-1_0_0.php